 How much does Belay actually cost?

 Belay does not publish prices.
-Based on founder reports and third-party reviews, Belay charges roughly $3,800/mo for ~90 hours/month of part-time US-based VA support, equivalent to about $42/hr.
+Based on founder reports and third-party reviews, Belay is commonly reported to cost about $3,800/mo for ~90 hours/month of part-time US-based VA support, equivalent to about $42/hr.
 Belay only offers W-2 US employees, no offshore tier.

 How much does Athena cost?